 Examples of common home safety skills: Locking up when leaving the house or going to bed, not answering the door if person is unknown, what to do in the event the stove catches on fire, use of knives, use of hot water, what to do if burned by hot water or a hot pot, what to do if the home is broken into, how to call 911 or to report a crime, etc.

-Examples of common community safety skills: Avoidance of dark alleys at night, what to do if bullied, not entering a car of a stranger, what to do if lost, what to do if wallet, purse or phone is lost, etc.
+Examples of common community safety skills: Avoidance of dark alleys at night, what to do if bullied, not entering a car of a stranger, avoid speaking to strangers or avoid the use of over friendliness, what to do if lost, what to do if wallet, purse or phone is lost, etc.

 Creating strong independent living skills rests largely upon the parent or caregiver's ability to identify the areas of need because most of the student's day is spent outside of the school setting.
 The earlier the skills needed are identified, the more time the student will have to work on the skills to increase independence later.
 Greater independence usually means greater educational, work and living options.